 Keep reading for a look at nine of the most common relationship problems, according to experts.

 While it’s true that no two relationships (or couples) are the same, there are some common relationship problems that many people experience.
+Depending on the underlying issues that are present in a relationship, it’s important to be able to recognize any warning signs to avoid break-ups.

-“The most common problems in relationships are financial issues, lack of sexual intimacy, unresolved conflict, lack of trust, boredom, cheating, and/or other forms of betrayal,” says LaTonya P. Washington, a therapist and licensed clinical social worker at Choosing Therapy.
+“The most common problems in relationships are financial issues, lack of sexual intimacy, unresolved conflict, lack of trust, boredom, cheating, and/or other forms of betrayal,” says LaTonya P. Washington, a therapist, and licensed clinical social worker at Choosing Therapy.

 It can feel comforting knowing that other couples are grappling with the same pain points as you, and even make it easier for you and your partner to discuss these issues.